University campus in Pennsylvania

 $108,830

-Is Network Administration in Pennsylvania Worth It?
+Are Network Administration Degree Programs in Pennsylvania Worth It?

 Yes.
-Network Administration degrees in Pennsylvania deliver strong ROI—graduates earn $108,830 median salary with +22% job growth through 2032.
+The best network administration degree programs in Pennsylvania deliver strong ROI—graduates earn $108,830 median salary with +22% job growth through 2032.
 In-state tuition averages $22,399/year.

 Source: BLS OEWS May 2024